 Field Notes

-Solving CIP-105: How Helix Labs Turns Locked Capital Into Productive Power
+Solving CIP-105: How Helix Assets Turns Locked Capital Into Productive Power

 Canton Network just approved CIP-105 — the Super Validator Locking & Long-Term Commitment Framework.
-It's a landmark decision for the network, and it creates an immediate, structural problem that only one approach can solve.
+It's a landmark decision for the network, and it creates an immediate, structural challenge: locked capital.

 Canton Network just approved CIP-105 — the Super Validator Locking & Long-Term Commitment Framework.
-It's a landmark decision for the network, and it creates an immediate, structural problem that only one approach can solve.
-Here's what CIP-105 is, why it matters, and how Helix Labs is building the solution.
+It's a landmark decision for the network, and it creates an immediate, structural challenge: locked capital.
+Here's what CIP-105 is, why it matters, and how Helix Assets is building the solution.

 What Is CIP-105?